-Other challenges include the inadequacy of biosafety and biosecurity equipment and guidelines, poor coordination and inadequate representation of laboratory personnel in public health policy development and implementation.
+13. Other challenges include the inadequacy of biosafety and biosecurity equipment and guidelines, poor coordination and inadequate representation of laboratory personnel in public health policy development and implementation.

-Most countries are faced with the challenge of establishing laboratory training schools beyond basic training for technicians, thus limiting the level of technology available in countries.
-In addition, highlyqualified health workers have little interest in laboratory sciences mainly because of poor incentives and working environment.
-A survey conducted in 2003 through the external quality assessment programme confirmed that few laboratories were supervised by senior microbiologists and pathologists.8 In addition, the brain drain experience across the health sector has affected laboratory services.9 do not have the minimum required equipment to provide quality diagnosis.
+14. Most countries are faced with the challenge of establishing laboratory training schools beyond basic training for technicians, thus limiting the level of technology available in countries.
+In addition, highly-qualified health workers have little interest in laboratory sciences mainly because of poor incentives and working environment.
+A survey conducted in 2003 through the external quality assessment programme confirmed that few laboratories were supervised by senior microbiologists and pathologists.8 In addition, the brain drain experience across the health sector has affected laboratory services.9

+15. The availability and maintenance of laboratory equipment remain further challenges.
+Systematic assessment of laboratory services carried out in connection with integrated disease surveillance and response programmes demonstrated that countries often do not have the minimum required equipment to provide quality diagnosis.
 The lack of equipment or the use of substandard or poorly maintained equipment and instruments leads to unreliable laboratory results.
-16. Inadequate funding has been identified as a hindrance to quality laboratory services.
-Even though laboratory partnerships and collaboration have helped sustain and upgrade laboratory services for polio, measles and HIV programmes, countries are not taking advantage of these innovations to strengthen national public health laboratory systems.
-Hence, there is a need to strengthen partnerships and collaboration to ensure sustainable investment in laboratory services.
-It is critically important to motivate the laboratory staff to minimize brain drain.

-The availability and maintenance of laboratory equipment remain further challenges.
-Systematic assessment of laboratory services carried out in connection with integrated disease surveillance and response programmes demonstrated that countries often